-All school districts and charter schools that are required under the Every Student Succeeds Act (ESSA) to consult with Tribal Nations must also collaborate with TNEC members regarding the formulation of their fall learning plans.
-This meaningful collaboration should include Indian Education staff and possibly TNEC members in the preparation and implementation of fall learning.
+All school districts and charter schools required under the Every Student Succeeds Act (ESSA) to consult with Tribal Nations must also collaborate with TNEC members regarding the formulation of their fall learning plans.
+This meaningful collaboration should include Indian Education staff, Tribal Nations representatives, and the TNEC members in the preparation and implementation of fall learning plans.
 The Office of Indian Education at MDE has contact information for Indian Education staff as well as tribal contacts if needed.